thinkbigthings/seebie/README.md

 ### Bootstrapping

-When installing the software into a new environment with a new database, an admin user is automatically created when the database is first initialized with a schema.
+When installing the software into a new environment with a new database, an admin user is automatically created when the database is first initialized with a schema **and the password should be changed before the environment is exposed to the public**.

-The credentials are `admin:admin` and the password should be changed before the environment is exposed to the public.
 With the admin in place more regular users can be created.

 ### Deployment to Production